Jalon Calhoun: College career

 Calhoun started the 2022 season off to a hot start, as in week one he racked up six receptions for 90 yards, as he helped the Blue Devils win their season opener versus Temple.
 Calhoun had another great performance in week two, racking up six receptions for 108 yards, as he helped Duke pick up another win, this time over Northwestern.
 In week four, Calhoun continued with his stellar performances, making five catches for 93 yards and a touchdown, but the Blue Devils would lose against Kansas 35–27.
 Just a week later, Calhoun had another great performance hauling in six receptions for 65 yards and a touchdown, as he helped Duke beat Virginia in a convincing fashion 38–17.
 In week eleven, Calhoun had another dominating performance, bringing in five receptions for 94 yards, as he would help the Blue Devils beat Virginia Tech soundly 24–7.
 Just a week later, Calhoun had another good performance, racking up four catches for 52 yards and a touchdown, in a 28–26 loss against Pittsburgh.
 In the team's season finale, Calhoun had arguably the best game of his career, bringing in 11 receptions for 174 yards and a touchdown, as Duke beat Wake Forest 34–31.
 In the team's bowl game, Calhoun had a solid performance racking up six receptions for 62 yards, as he helped the Blue Devils beat UCF 30–13 and win their bowl game.
 Calhoun finished his 2022 breakout season with 62 receptions for 873 yards and four touchdowns.
 For his performance on the year he was named third team All-ACC.

 Calhoun was named to the 2023 preseason first team All-ACC football team.

 Professional career

 Detroit Lions

 Calhoun signed with the Detroit Lions as an undrafted free agent on May 10, 2024.
 He was waived on August 27.

 Edmonton Elks

 Calhoun signed with the Edmonton Elks of the Canadian Football League on December 18, 2024.

+On May 31, 2026, Calhoun was released by the Elks as part of final roster cuts.
+On September 22, he was re-signed to the practice roster.